-Deacon Jennifer Baker-Trinity serves as Program Director for Resource Development, a shared position between the Office of the Presiding Bishop (ELCA) and Augsburg Fortress.
-In this position, she attends to developing and teaching about resources that support the church’s worship.
-Jennifer completed her studies at Valparaiso University (BM, church music) and the Lutheran Theological Seminary at Philadelphia (MAR, STM).
-She has served as a church musician for congregations in Illinois, Minnesota, and Pennsylvania.
-Jennifer also currently serves as Co-Director of the Institute of Liturgical Studies at Valparaiso University and is a member of the North American Academy of Liturgy.
-She has served in ALCM in a number of capacities including conference chair and regional president.
+Jennifer Baker-Trinity, Deacon, serves as Program Manager for Worship Resource Development, a shared position between the ELCA (Christian Community and Leadership) and Augsburg Fortress, an imprint of 1517 Media.
+In this position she attends to developing and teaching about resources that support the church’s worship.
+Jennifer completed her studies at Valparaiso University (B.M.
+Church Music) and the Lutheran Theological Seminary at Philadelphia (MAR, STM).
+From 2017-2020, she served as co-Director of the Institute of Liturgical Studies at Valparaiso University.
+She has been active as a conference chair and regional president of ALCM and is on the advisory council for Lutheran Summer Music.
+She is also on the board of directors for the National Lutheran Choir and a member of the North American Academy of Liturgy, serving as convener for the Liturgical Language Seminar.
+Jennifer has served as a church musician in congregations in Illinois, Minnesota, and Pennsylvania and has been a writer for several devotional and worship resources.
 She lives in Shoreview, Minnesota, with her spouse and three children.

 Dr. Jean Boehler serves as Cantor at Redeemer Evangelical Lutheran Church, a vibrant, diverse, and multigenerational parish in The Bronx, New York.
 In addition, she is College Organist at Concordia College New York, and is founder and director of Arts in Mission—NY, an outreach program of St. Mark’s Lutheran Church in Yonkers, New York (where her husband serves as pastor) that brings people of all ages together to learn and utilize the creative arts in a nurturing Christian community of faith.
 Jean received degrees from Concordia University St. Paul (BA), Valparaiso University (MM), and the University of Wisconsin—Madison (DMA, organ performance), and is certified in Orff, Kodály, and Dalcroze pedagogy.
 As an educator, Jean has been blessed to teach students of all ages, including the babies and toddlers of Arts in Mission, private piano and organ students, and, most recently, a senior citizen handchime ensemble at a local community center.
 She has served as a workshop presenter and music director for regional and national conferences, and has contributed to Lutheran Service Book: Companion to the Hymns, as well as to ALCM publications CrossAccent and In Tempo.